google-marketing-solutions/dgpulse/README.md

 ---

+## Community Support

-**If you can’t find an answer for your question/a solution to your problem here, please reach out to dgpulse@google.com.**
+If you can’t find an answer for your question/a solution to your problem here, please post your question in our [public group](https://groups.google.com/g/dgpulse/).

 ## Disclaimer